What have budget trends been over the short and long term?

 The budget deficit has been on a roller coaster in recent years because of the Great Recession and the subsequent recovery.
 (The federal budget deficit measures the amount by which total government outlays exceed total revenues in a given year.)
 In 2007, prior to the recession, the deficit had fallen to 1.1 percent of gross domestic product (GDP) despite the Afghan and Iraq wars and significant tax cuts earlier in the decade.
-Then the recession hit and the deficit soared to 9.8 percent of GDP by 2009, as tax revenues fell, automatic safety net programs kicked in, and hundreds of billions were appropriated for fiscal stimulus.
-But the economic recovery quickly lowered the deficit again; by 2014 it was 2.8 percent of GDP.
+Then the recession hit and the deficit soared to 9.8 percent of GDP by 2009, as tax revenues fell, automatic safety net programs kicked in, and hundreds of additional billions were spent to stimulate the economy.
+But the economic recovery and subsequent economic expansion quickly lowered the deficit again; by 2015 it was 2.5 percent of GDP.
 The downward trend came to a halt in 2016 when the deficit jumped to 3.2 percent of GDP.
 Under current law it is expected to continue to rise erratically to 4.6 percent by 2026.

 The recovery has not been as kind to the debt-GDP ratio.
 (The federal debt is the total value of outstanding Treasury securities and measures how much the government owes.)
 Very large deficits during the recession caused it to double from 35.2 percent of GDP in 2007 to 74.1 percent at the end of 2014.
 The ratio fell to 73.6 percent in 2015, but rose to 76.6 percent in 2016.
 Under current law it is expected to continue rising until it reaches 85.5 percent in 2026.
-The increase is propelled by rapidly rising outlays for health and retirement programs expand.
+The increase is propelled by rapidly rising outlays for health and retirement programs.

 The rapid rise in the debt-GDP ratio has had remarkably little impact on the interest bill facing the government.
 In fact, interest payments relative to GDP actually fell while the debt-GDP doubled because interest rates plunged extraordinarily.